Code-Institute-Submissions/KevAndrews-Milestone_Project_4_DecResub/README.md

 -   ### Design
     -   #### Colour Scheme
-        The colour scheme I chose for the site Blacks, Grey and Greens to give contrast through out the site I used the following Hex values.
+        The colour scheme I chose for the site Blacks, Grey and Greens to give contrast throughout the site I used the following Hex values.
+This colour palatte was found [here no.6](https://digitalsynopsis.com/design/website-color-schemes-palettes-combinations/)

         -   #0B0C10
         -   #1F2833
         -   #C5C6C7